John M. Hanson, Principal

 Kevin has been with Hanson Fine Building since 2007.
-He has worked in both the construction and architectural communities for more than thirty-five years.
-As a Project Manager, Kevin communicates with Project owners, architects, sub-contractors and workers, and is responsible for the day-to-day operations of our larger remodeling, preservation and new construction projects.
-Besides managing his specific projects, he also assists with estimating and design throughout the company.
+He has worked in both the construction and architectural communities for more than 35 years.
+As a Project Manager, Kevin communicates with owners, architects, sub-contractors and workers, and is responsible for the day-to-day operations of our larger remodeling, preservation, and new construction projects.
+Besides managing his specific projects, Kevin also assists with estimating and design throughout the company.
 Kevin earned a B.S. in Architecture through Temple University.
 He is a certified green practitioner through Green Building United (formerly Delaware Valley Green Building Council) and holds a Master Composter certificate from Penn State University.
 Kevin’s extensive skills in photography are put to good use on a daily basis at his job sites.
-He is happily married (42 years in October 2019), has four children and three grandsons, two more grandchildren on the way, and he loves gardening.
+He is happily married (45 years in October 2022), has four children and five grandchildren, and he loves gardening.

 Kevin J. Davey, Project Manager

-Kevin joined Hanson Fine Building in 2017 after working in the architecture field for 6 years.
+Kevin joined Hanson Fine Building in 2017 after working in the architecture field for six years.
 With his experience in architectural drafting and graphic design, Kevin also generates Hanson's marketing material as well helping to inform design decisions on various projects.
 Kevin graduated from Florida Atlantic University with a Bachelor of Architecture in 2011.
 Kevin’s love for photography permeates most aspects of his life and he is rarely seen without one of his trusty old film cameras ready to capture the decisive moment.
 His strange accent can be attributed to being born in Zimbabwe and growing up in South Africa.

 Martin Hickman, Construction Superintendent

 Martin joined Hanson as a Project Manager in 2020, after subcontracting for the company, primarily on window and door restoration projects, from 2012-2019.
 Martin graduated from the Preservation Carpentry Program at Boston’s North Bennet Street School in 2011 and is experienced in restoring and replicating exterior architectural woodwork.
 Martin’s craft knowledge and commitment to the ‘beginner’s mind’ enhances his project leadership, while his past as a subcontractor dictates his management style.
 Outside of work, Martin enjoys laughing and telling stories with his wife and friends.